Center for ADVANCING UH Faculty Success

 - Host a guest speaker colloquium in their department for the leading scholar

 Those women interested in hosting a leading scholar through the ADVANCE Distinguished Scholars Program are asked to submit a one-page application to the ADVANCE Managing Director (Christiane Spitzmueller, firstname.lastname@example.org) detailing who they intend to invite, the time frame for the visit, and the overlap between the distinguished scholar’s research and their own.
-Funded applications will provide for travel funds (hotel and airfare) and an honorarium for the distinguished scholar.
-Deadline for submission of applications for the first round of the ADVANCE Distinguished Scholars Program is March 30, 2017 by 5:00pm, for visits to occur during the 2017 spring or fall semesters.
-Support logistics for the distinguished scholars’ visits will be provided through the UH Center for ADVANCING Faculty Success.
-The distinguished scholars’ colloquium presentations will be open to faculty, graduate students and post-doctoral fellows across campus and will be advertised through ADVANCE.
+Funded applications will provide travel funds (hotel and airfare) and an honorarium for the distinguished scholar.
+Deadline for submission of applications for the first round of the ADVANCE Distinguished Scholars Program is March 30, 2017 by 5:00 pm (for visits planned to occur during the 2017 spring or fall semesters).
+Support logistics for the distinguished scholars’ visits will be provided through the Center for ADVANCING UH Faculty Success.
+The distinguished scholars’ colloquium presentations will be open to all faculty, graduate students, and post-doctoral fellows across campus and will be advertised through the ADVANCE Center.

 - Activities to support women faculty research goals

 - Dual-Career Policy:

 Leadership training used to promote transparency and understanding of career paths to leadership positions.

 An ADVANCE subcommittee developed leadership competency maps that describe competencies and developmental suggestions for selected leadership positions that can be used by department chairs, etc. to mentor emerging faculty leaders.
 Chairs and mentors are encouraged to use Career Path Materials (Department Chair Career Path Info Sheet and Suggested Process).